bjorntrondsen/rails_exception_handler/README.markdown

 # Contributors

-David Rice and James Harrison
+mgwidmann, David Rice and James Harrison

 Would you like to contribute?
 Here are some things on the todo list: